var#

 Create a skrub variable.

-Variables represent inputs to a machine-learning pipeline.
-They can be combined with other variables, constants, operators, function calls etc. to build up complex expressions, which implicitly define the pipeline.
+Variables represent inputs to a DataOps plan, and the corresponding learner.
+They can be combined with other variables, constants, operators, function calls etc. to build up complex DataOps, which implicitly define the plan.

-See the example gallery for more information about skrub pipelines.
+See the example gallery for more information about skrub DataOps.

 - Parameters: